 - Assist with experimental design and refinement, and evaluate experimental results including developing and implementing appropriate software algorithms to provide quantitative measurements.

-The CTIF is housed in two locations.
-The first is within the Center for Biologic Imaging, in the Biomedical Science Tower of the University of Pittsburgh School of Medicine.
+The CTIF is housed in the Center for Biologic Imaging, in the Biomedical Science Tower of the University of Pittsburgh School of Medicine.
 This space was designed as a dedicated, state-of-the-art imaging center, and has fully equipped microscopy suites, computer labs, and wet and dry bench space for cell culture, light and electron microscopic preparations.

 Learn more about CTIF services.